Proof of Priority: 8 Methods Compared (Cost, Delays, Evidentiary Value)

 Compare 8 ways to prove that a file, idea, or creation existed at a given date: costs, delays, limitations, and recommendations based on your context.

-When a dispute arises, the question isn't "who had the idea first?", but often: can you demonstrate that content existed at a given date, and that it hasn't been modified since.
+When a dispute comes up, the question usually isn't "who had the idea first?"
+It's more specific: can you show that something existed at a given date, and that nobody changed it since?

 A proof of priority serves to demonstrate that a document existed at a given date, ideally also guaranteeing its integrity (non-modification).